brooklynrail/brooklynrail-platform/content/events/2020/08/rail-squares.md

 title: Rail Squares
 deck: "A conversation with MFA Students participating in &#8220;Tomorrow:
   London&#8221;, an exhibition at White Cube"
-summary: "London MFA Students participating in the online exhibition Tomorrow:
-  London at White Cube will discuss their recent work with Rail Editor-at-Large, Toby Kamps.
-We’ll conclude with a poetry reading from Zack Pieper."
+summary: 'MFA Students participating in the exhibition "Tomorrow: London" at White Cube Gallery will discuss their recent work with Rail Editor-at-Large, Toby Kamps.
+We’ll conclude with a poetry reading from Zack Pieper.'
 people:
   - person: toby-kamps
     event_bio: Toby Kamps is former director of Blaffer Museum of Art, and curator